 What is PSC Exam?

-The full form of PSC is Public Service Commission.
-PSC in India was mandated to assist the respective state government in matters of recruitment, transfers, and disciplinary actions.
-The state public service commission is responsible to conduct recruitment exams (PSC Exams) that act as an entry point for services in the state administration.
-Do not confuse the UPSC exam with the PSC exam.
+The full form of PSC is the Public Service Commission.
+PSC in India was mandated to assist the respective state government in recruitment, transfers, and disciplinary actions.
+The state public service commission is responsible for conducting recruitment exams (PSC Exams) that act as an entry point for services in the state administration.
+The UPSC Exam and the PSC Exam are not the same.
 The UPSC exam is an all India test for aspirants from every corner of the country.
 Click on this link to know more about the UPSC examination - UPSC IAS.

 Each state has its own Public Service Commission.
-Every Public Service Commission has its own exam pattern, eligibility criteria, and syllabus which are discussed below:
+Every Public Service Commission has its exam pattern, eligibility criteria, and syllabus, which are discussed below:

 |Exam Name||Full Form|

 |Goa PSC||Goa Public Service Commission|